913887524gsd/fapi-multiple/manuals/man-en.md

 ![](./images/dmgtopoints1-en.png)

-Based on the current game state, you can infer a player's point allocation by entering multiple damage values separated by non-numeric characters.
-You can also set a spending limit to reduce search space and improve calculation efficiency.
+Based on the current situation, you can reverse-infer a player's build based on their damage.
+Enter multiple damage values separated by non-digit characters.
+You can also limit the cost to reduce search space.

-Since level affects damage, you need to input levels you want to look up in the `level range` area.
+Since level affects damage, you must fill in a level range to try.

 ### Calculation

 ![](./images/dmgtopoints2-en.png)

-The calculation will infer the player's point allocation and determine the amount of gold potatoes needed to catch up based on your current allocation.
+The calculation will reverse-infer a build and determine how much economy is needed to catch up, based on your current allocation.